ibexa/documentation-developer/docs/getting_started/troubleshooting.md

 ## Upload size limit

-To make use of the back office, the defined maximum upload size must be consistent with the maximum file size defined in the content type using a File, Media or Image Field.
+To make use of the back office, the defined maximum upload size must be consistent with the maximum file size defined in the content type using a File, Media or Image field.

 This is done by setting `LimitRequestBody` for Apache or `client_max_body_size` for nginx.

-For instance, if one of those Fields is configured to accept files up to 10MB, then `client_max_body_size` (in case of nginx) should be set above 10MB, with a safe margin, for example to 15MB.
+For instance, if one of those fields is configured to accept files up to 10MB, then `client_max_body_size` (in case of nginx) should be set above 10MB, with a safe margin, for example to 15MB.

 You also need to define settings for uploading files in `php.ini`: `upload_max_filesize` and `post_max_size`.